 Chhange has a volunteer board of directors under the current leadership of Howard Dorman.
 Previous board presidents include Linda Halloran, David Cohen, and Albert Zager.

 Chhange hired Dale Daniels as its first Executive Director in September 2000, and Jane Denny became part-time Director of Education in 2007.
-Deborah Degnan serves as Chhange Coordinator and Cinde Orlick as Assistant to the Executive Director.
+Nicole Rizzuto serves as Program Manager and Ally Evans as Administrative Assistant.